 "Now I can feel that my son's blood wasn't totally lost in vain," he said.

 "It seemed as if the ministry of defence wanted to cover the truth and thought that Iraqi lives were cheap.
 This admission shows that our voices can still be heard and that Iraqi lives do count."

-The ministry of defence had previously argued that British troops on overseas operations were not covered by European human rights law.The investigation into the events has lasted more than three years at a cost of around $40m.
+The ministry of defence had previously argued that British troops on overseas operations were not covered by European human rights law.The government is to admit the breaches in the context of legal action taken on behalf of the men.